 What are Minerals?

 A mineral is a solid inorganic substance found naturally occurring in the earth.
 Coal, kaolin, diamond, pumice, talc and zinc are just a few of the commonly known minerals from a list of several thousand.

 Minerals have a definite chemical composition, a crystalline structure and are inert, meaning that they cannot sustain any life.

 What is Mineral Makeup?

 - Loose powder made from just a few mineral ingredients plus bismuth oxychloride.
 It is the inclusion of the ingredient bismuth oxycholoride that causes much controversy.
 It is used by some manufacturers who still label its products as “pure” or “natural” – and the purists are not impressed.
-More about this in a bit.
-They come as loose, finely-milled powders.
+More about this ingredient in a bit.

 Therefore, mineral makeup in its purest form is a fine loose powder comprised only of a few mineral ingredients.
 These are combined to produce a range of colours for foundations, eyeshadows, bronzers and blushers.
-These loose mineral products come in a sifter pot and are applied with a foundation brush, usually a Kabuki or a flat-topped brush.
+These loose mineral products usually come in a sifter pot and are applied with a foundation brush, usually a Kabuki or a flat-topped brush.